nazneenprojects/techcrafting-with-keying/_posts/2025-01-22-SystemDesign.markdown

 - Chec page speed
 - Check getting list of product list from server is taking time

 #### How to reduce latency?
   - Get the data a system needs close to it
   - Asynchronous call to server and then DB fetch is faster
   - Server side caching : Stores data using Map , Key-Value, List
   - Static data load from CDN
   - Caching approach - 1.
 In memory Cache 2.
 Centralized Cache

 ### Centralized Cache
    - Extremly fast
    - Simple to implement,
-   - Restarting the server requires re-populating the cache,
+   - Restarting the server requires re-populating the cache (cons)
-   - Difficult to maintain data consistency across all the caches
+   - Difficult to maintain data consistency across all the caches (cons)
+   - Great for scenariois where the need is extremely low latency

 ### Centralized Cache
   - Data duplication is much lesser
   - Scaling the cache is easier
-  - Great for scenariois where the need is extremely low latency
+  - Example.
+Redis, Memcached

+### How is data distributed among cache servers?
+Option 1 : Whatever the servers asks for
+Option 2 : Strategically place data to avoid duplication ( Sharding : Spliting data into cache according to property.
+Hashing technique : hasg (t-shirt_id) ).
+Its Load balancing.
+No duplication.

+Problem - What if one of the cache server crashes Solution - Auto-recover the system

+Problem - one of the cache server crshaed
+- Removal of server
+- Addition of server

+Problem - Cache warmup or readiness takes lot of time Solution - Consistent Hashing